Posted - June 22, 2014 | Updated : August 18, 2015

 That's the Hobgoblin slicing off a piece of Reverbium.
 More accurately: Stealing a piece of Reverbium.

-The whole heist is on record via a camera drone, seen flying beside the Hobgoblin in the
+The whole heist is on record via a camera drone, seen flying beside the Hobgoblin in the panel below.

 This issue was published circa 2011.
 Today, drones are increasingly being used.
 How long before the papparazzi have one of these?